Aclevo/cssheet/docs/quick_start.md

 ```git
 git clone https://github.com/Cobweb-Aclevo/cssheet
 ```
-Go to `cssheet/sass/` and open the `cssheet.scss` file.
+Go to `cssheet/sass/` and open the `variables.scss` file.
-At the top of the file, you will find many scss variables, which you can edit to change the theme.
+There you will find many scss variables, which you can edit to change the theme.
 The following table describes what each variable controls:

 | Variable                        | Type   | Purpose                                                                                   |
 |---------------------------------|--------|-------------------------------------------------------------------------------------------|